 However, the USMS frequently works with state and local law enforcement to make arrests.
 The USMS deputizes certain state and local officers as task force officers.
 These task force officers may cross jurisdictional boundaries and have some Marshal privileges.

 The USMS has its Nevada headquarters in downtown Las Vegas:

 Las Vegas, NV 89101

 Reno, NV 89501

-For information about California federal crimes, visit our section by our California federal crimes defense lawyers.
+In California?
+Learn more about our California federal crimes defense lawyers.